 Content not optimized for search engines (SEO)

-The contents of the site must be optimized for search engines, in order to attract organic traffic.
+Site content must be optimized for search engines in order to attract organic traffic.
 Using the right keywords and writing persuasive content can increase your site's visibility and generate more sales.

 Complicated checkout

-A complicated checkout process can lead to users abandoning their cart.
-Simplify the payment process as much as possible and make sure it is as immediate and simple as possible.
+A complicated payment process can lead users to abandon the shopping cart.
+Simplify the payment process as much as possible and make sure it is as straightforward and simple as possible.

-Avoiding these mistakes can help you manage your e-commerce effectively, creating a loyal customer base and driving your business growth.
+Avoiding these mistakes can help you run your ecommerce business effectively, creating a loyal customer base and helping your business grow.

-Octagona can support you in understanding better how an e-commerce works and what are the best strategies to adopt to establish your business in the digital field, thanks to our skills and experience in digital export.
+Octagona can support you in better understanding how an e-commerce works and what are the best strategies to adopt to establish your business in the digital arena, thanks to our expertise and experience in the digital export.

 Are you interested in our service?